 Participants

 38 participants consisting of 20 PwPD and 18 caregivers were interviewed (Tables 1 and 2).
 Most PwPD were male (70%), median age of PwPD was 72.5 years and median time from diagnosis was 12.8 years.
 20% of PwPD (n=4) had a diagnosis of cognitive impairment/ dementia, a further 20% (n=4) self-reported cognition/memory concerns.
-Seven (39%) caregivers were male, 16 (89%) were spouses of the PwPD and median ZBI (short version) score of caregivers was 19 (IQR 12); a score of 17 or greater indicates high caregiver burden (56).
+Seven (39%) caregivers were male, 16 (89%) were spouses of the PwPD and median ZBI (short version) score of caregivers was 19 (IQR 12); a score of 17 or greater indicates high caregiver burden [56].
 Eight PwPD opted to be interviewed with their caregivers, five of these had a diagnosis of cognitive impairment/ dementia.
 Therefore 29 interviews took place including 38 participants (20 PwPD, 18 caregivers).
 Interviews lasted between 18 and 61 minutes (mean 37 +/- standard deviation 10).

 Table 1 Demographic details of people with Parkinson's disease